 - Does he/she acknowledge that they need to improve?

-There are multiple ways a coach is going to try & identify how serious the athlete is taking their program.
+There are multiple ways a coach is going to try and identify how serious the athlete is taking their program.
 Is this athlete telling us what we want to hear or are they seriously considering us for their final decision?
 The prospect’s excitement & enthusiasm is contagious and will rub off on the coaching staff.
 Playing at the collegiate level is mentally & physically taxing.
 Coaches must know that through difficult times the athlete is going to stick to the process & work their way through it.

 - They will ask about their roster, game schedule, style of play, conference, etc.